rkrabek/cs171-finalproject-ballroom-visualization/CS171_Project_Proposal.md

 ![alt text] (https://github.com/rkrabek/cs171-finalproject-ballroom-visualization/blob/master/Images/Visualization2_Inspiration.png)
 Source: http://www.tvmcalcs.com/uploads/blog_files/recession_chart_final.jpg

-Colors will be chosen more sparingly than in this design in order to better highlight the user’s country relative to the others, however the general layout will be similar.
-The user will be able to track the change in their country’s competitiveness over time by brushing over dates in Visualization 1, which will trigger a corresponding change in Visualization 2.

-Additionally, snapshots comparing the users to other specific dancers could be a feature available to the user, again similar in design to snapshot visualizations relating to touchdown passes shown below.
+An additional integrated view could provide information about the competitiveness of the dancer’s home country versus other countries on average over time.
+This will be accomplished through a bar chart showing the top 9 countries, in terms of average points per couple, along with the user’s country, or top 10 countries if the user’s country is in the top 10.

 #####Visualization 3 Inspiration
 ![alt text] (https://github.com/rkrabek/cs171-finalproject-ballroom-visualization/blob/master/Images/Visualization3_Inspiration.png)
 Source: Section 6/final

 Colors will be chosen more sparingly than in this design in order to better highlight the user’s country relative to the others, however the general layout will be similar.
-The user will be able to track the change in their country’s competitiveness over time by brushing over dates in Visualization 1, which will trigger a corresponding change in Visualizations 2 and 3.
+The user will be able to track the change in their country’s competitiveness over time by brushing over dates in Visualization 1, which will trigger a corresponding change in Visualization 2.

 Additionally, snapshots comparing the users to other specific dancers could be a feature available to the user, again similar in design to snapshot visualizations relating to touchdown passes shown below.
+Visualization 3 Inspiration

 #####Visualization 4 Inspiration
 ![alt text] (https://github.com/rkrabek/cs171-finalproject-ballroom-visualization/blob/master/Images/Visualization4_Inspiration.png)